eliperkins/eliperkins-blog/README.md

 Home of all things Eli Perkins.

-> Gatsby is pretty fuckin’ cool.
+> Gatsby is overkill for a personal blog (probably).
 >
 > — Eli Perkins.